kennethlarotyamat/MIS76810032024Sprg/media/text/readme.txt

 i have to use a different IDE

-so workspace save interval in minuts.
-I think setting it from 5 to 1. from five minutes to 1 minutes is essentially the same as autosave. right?
+so workspace save interval in minutes.
+I think setting it from 5 to 1. from five minutes to 1 minutes is essentially the same as auto-save. right?

 ...